LERN has three medical directors serving as subject-matter experts to assist and guide LERN in developing trauma, stroke, and STEMI systems of care.

 A message from the director:

 Dr. Sutherland is a native of Baton Rouge who has returned to serve as the Trauma Medical Director for LERN.
-He completed undergraduate education at Louisiana State University in Baton Rouge, received his MD degree from LSU in New Orleans and completed residency and fellowship at Keelser Air Force Base in Biloxi MS. Dr. Sutherland has worked in military and civilian trauma centers, was instrumental in the Arkansas Trauma System development, has served as a site reviewer, Trauma Medical Director and member of the Arkansas State Trauma Center Designation Committee.
-He is a member of the American College of Surgeons Committee on Trauma and has presented locally, regionally and nationally regarding trauma care and trauma systems.
+He completed undergraduate education at Louisiana State University in Baton Rouge, received his MD degree from LSU in New Orleans and completed residency and fellowship at Keelser Air Force Base in Biloxi, MS. Dr. Sutherland has worked in military and civilian trauma centers, was instrumental in the Arkansas Trauma System development, has served as a site reviewer, Trauma Medical Director and member of the Arkansas State Trauma Center Designation Committee.
+He is a member of the American College of Surgeons Committee on Trauma, the Eastern Association of the Surgery of Trauma and the American Association for the Surgery of Trauma.
+He has presented locally, regionally, and nationally regarding trauma care and trauma systems.
 His research interests include trauma system development and the financial impact of trauma systems.
-He is currently an Associate Professor of Surgery at the University of Arkansas in Little Rock.

 Medical Director – Stroke